Postgraduate

 In addition, we provide residents with regular practice written exams and OSCEs (Standard OSCE and Teaching OSCE) including opportunity to engage in Inter-City (ie. Tri-City) practice exams with the University of Toronto and McMaster.

-Residents are also responsible to participate in the teaching of medical students and their fellow residents.
+Residents are responsible for participating in the teaching of medical students and their fellow residents.
 Friday mornings are set aside for resident-run teaching sessions for all those currently on CORE physiatry rotations at Parkwood Institute.

 Training Sites